RHIT-CSSE/csse220/Docs/installing_eclipse.md

 3. It can be good to put in a place that's synced to the cloud (e.g. Rose Hulman's OneDrive).
 That way your code will be automatically backed up.

+# Make a shortcut to Eclipse
+- You will be starting up Eclipse hundreds of times (if not more) this quarter, save yourself some time by placing a short cut on your machines task bar or startup menu